 Please refer to the examples below when considering your innovative session submission.

 TED Talks *New: TED talks are new this year for the IARS education program.
 TED talk speakers are expected to provide an engaging discussion on a topic of their choice (e.g., advances and challenges in anesthesiology, or a break-through discovery in research).
-Each talk is up to 10 minutes in length.
-Accepted TED talk submissions will be grouped together to form a session (~ 5 talks / session).

 7-14-28 Presentations: A rapid-fire showcase of ideas, innovations, and theories.
 Speakers have 7 minutes to present with a limit of 14 slides maximum.
 Slides must have a font size of 28-point minimum.

 Campfire Session: Begins like a traditional panel with speakers presenting an idea at the front of the room to the group.
 After 15-20 minutes, the focus shifts to the audience, who will generate most of the discussion and knowledge-sharing.
 Presenters become the facilitators, allowing the audience to drive learning.

 Chain Reaction Panel: A Chain Reaction panel is an alternative to traditional panel discussions, wherein everyone has a chance to be the interviewer and interviewee, thereby mixing up your event lineup.

 Debate: Debates are an engaging way to present opposing views about a topic.
 Generally, a Debate includes a moderator and presenters who represent each side of a controversial topic.
 The Debate may consist of the moderator stating a proposition, one side presenting affirming arguments, and the other side presenting dissenting arguments.
 Alternatively, the moderator may pose pointed questions whereby each debater shares his or her conflicting views on the topic.
 Time for rebuttal and audience questions can be incorporated.